victorprad/InfiniTAM/README.md

-# InfiniTAM v3
+# InfiniTAM v3.5

-This is the main branch of the software bundle "InfiniTAM", the current version is actively maintained by:
+This is the infinitam\_v3.5 branch of the software bundle "InfiniTAM", the current version of which is actively maintained by:

   Victor Adrian Prisacariu <victor@robots.ox.ac.uk>
   Olaf Kaehler <olaf@robots.ox.ac.uk>